 - 3520mAh battery

-It's here that you'll notice a benefit over the older device too: it will handle some more demanding tasks with ease, for example, you won't get asked if you want to turn down the graphical textures in Total War Battles Kingdom, because the phone can handle it.
+It's here that you'll notice a benefit over the older Pixel device too: the second-gen model will handle some more demanding tasks with ease.
+For example, you won't get asked if you want to turn down the graphical textures in Total War Battles Kingdom, because the phone can handle it.
 If you're looking for yet more in terms of processing skills then the Pixel 3 XL is an even more savvy option, but it's largely in the camera department where you'll witness faster processing to some modes with the even more up-to-date device.

-Google themselves point to the hardware race in smartphones, preferring to say that AI is part of the future for making phones better and that it will be machine learning that enhances experiences, not entirely the core hardware.
+Google points to the hardware race in smartphones, preferring to say that AI is part of the future for making phones better and that it will be machine learning that enhances experiences, not entirely the core hardware.
 It depends, of course, whether it's the Google AI experience you want.
 Where that'll go, well, we'll have to wait and see.

-What's most important is that Oreo is slick and fast, and full of refinement.
-The days of needing that manufacturer skin are long gone, with little details coming to the fore, like how the apps tray bounces when you hit the end of the scroll, and how smooth the transparencies are.
-What you won't find are a huge range of additional functions added in.
+What's most important is that pure Android is slick, fast refinement.
 Android sticks to its own services in Google Play (music, movies and apps) and supports functions like Cast, leaving a lot of the wider expansion to AI, through Google Assistant.

 Google Assistant is perhaps Google's most aggressive foray into other devices and platforms, because you'll have lots of options to control other home devices.
 That functionality from Google Home flows into Android devices, meaning you can control things like Nest heating or Hue lighting with your voice.